Vadimirych/Security/measures.md

 ### Data Query construction
 * Is the query concatenated with user supplied input
 * Is the user supplied input properly validated/sanitized

+### Third-party dependencies
+* Are third-party dependencies up to date
+* Any vulnerable components
+* Any violation of licenses